Where Croma Began

 November 2000 — Those were the days — You could rebuild a derelict shell of a building, refurbish and fully kit out a three floor city centre 140 cover restaurant and still have change from a £1 million.
 Not much change though, when we factored in Enzo Apicella’s hefty design fees.

 Ah, Enzo, cigs and espresso in those days, (and still today in his nineties if truth be told).
 A legend of West End restaurant design.
-Setting Pizza Express out on its own in the early days, and forging a close and enduring friendship through his work at Pizza Express on South King Street Manchester with our current team of Andrew, Bob, Kirsty and Michael.
+Setting Pizza Express out on its own in the early days, and forging a close and enduring friendship through his work at Pizza Express on South King Street Manchester with our current team of Andrew, Bob and Kirsty.
 All of whom helped make that King St site the busiest, biggest and brassiest Pizza Express in the country in the late 90s.

 Customers queued down the street